Leo-1636/Ahoy-GA/README.md

 ## Introduction

 Ahoy-GA is a training data generation and processing tool.
-It generates training images using **Gemini (Nano Banana)** and **FLUX**, and provides AI caption generation, cropping, arrow annotation, and other data processing features to support downstream Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
+It generates training images using **Gemini (Nano Banana)** and **FLUX**, and provides AI caption generation, cropping, arrow annotation, and other data processing features to support downstream SFT and RL.

 ---

 ## Features

-- **Image Generation**: Generate training images using Gemini (Nano Banana Pro / 2) or FLUX.2-klein (4B / 9B)
+- **Image Generation**: Generate training images using Gemini or FLUX.2-klein
-- **Caption Generation**: Automatically generate text captions for images using Gemini 3 Flash or GPT-5.4 / GPT-5.4 Mini
+- **Caption Generation**: Automatically generate text captions for images using Gemini 3 or GPT-5.4
-- **Crop**: Select a region on the image to crop and save to the dataset
+- **Image Crop**: Select a region on the image to crop and save to the dataset
 - **Arrow Annotation**: Draw colored arrows on images to highlight areas of interest
 - **Dataset Management**: Manage original images (`original/`) and datasets (`datasets/`) with batch delete support
 - **Appearance Settings**: Customize the UI accent color; preferences are saved in browser localStorage